Razoff/ada_website/index.md

 <h1> The bias in international news coverage </h1>

 <p> In January, the Knight Foundation issued a new report on “trust, media, and democracy.”
-It was a long document—71 pages, with eight headings atop 28 bullet points in the “Key Findings” section alone—and took a detailed look at why modern news organizations struggle to “fulfill their democratic responsibilities of informing the public and holding government leaders accountable.”
-The report identified many contributing factors, but none more than the perception among the public that the nation’s news organizations weren’t being objective.
+It was a long document—71 pages, with eight headings atop 28 bullet points in the “Key Findings” section alone—and took a detailed look at why modern news organizations struggle to “fulfill their democratic responsibilities of informing the public and holding government leaders accountable.”</p>

+<p> The report identified many contributing factors, but none more than the perception among the public that the nation’s news organizations weren’t being objective.
 According to a Gallup-Knight survey conducted for the report, fewer than half of all Americans could think of a news source that “reports the news objectively.”
 Political partisanship had, apparently, so eroded trust that respondents to a “media trust scale” rated their belief in the news at an abysmal 37 out of 100.</p>

 <h2> Introduction </h2>